Top Airbnb Analytics Tools and Metrics to Stay Ahead of the Competition

 Vacation rental software

 It focuses on two key areas: your business performance and guest communication.
-The following are some of the metrics that it will help you to monitor:
+Some of the key metrics you’ll be able to monitor include:

-• Number of booked nights for a current month
+- Number of booked nights for the current month

 Strategies for Maximizing Your Airbnb Revenue